OneLogicalMyth/sftp-service/README.md

 # Description
 A small project to get me to learn Python; this will present an API that will allow you to create a new SFTP user on a Ubuntu host securely.

-Additionally, my intention is then to get it to hook into pfsense and add an external IP to an alias on the service.
+## Currently Working
+* SFTP user created with all correct directory permissions for chroot to work
+* pfsense is updated with the provided external IP to allow access

+## Future Development
+* remove users
+* update/add IPs to the pfsense alias
+* configure the setup script to configure Flask for production using best practices

 **This is not designed for production use yet, use with caution.**